jsclampet/expense-tracker-app-sdmm-6/README.md

 *However, there were some struggles along the way*

-Having worked with React and Typescript previously, I noticed the absence of type safety in pain Javascript.
-This created complications, leading to unexpected behavior in my code. however, I remained determined, refining my debugging and troubleshooting skills by breaking down the code into smaller segments to resolve issues more efficiently.
+Having worked with React and Typescript previously, I noticed the absence of type safety in plain Javascript.
+This created complications, leading to unexpected behavior in my code.
+However, I remained determined, refining my debugging and troubleshooting skills by breaking down the code into smaller segments to resolve issues more efficiently.

 ## Author